Expenses trial: 'Other peers were over-claiming'

 Lord Hanningfield, who is appearing at Chelmsford Crown Court under his name Paul White, was suspended from the Parliamentary Conservative Party and stood down as a frontbench business spokesman in the House of Lords when he was charged over his expenses.

-Cross-examined on Tuesday he was asked why he had claimed £27,000 to pay an assistant whose salary was £12,000.'No savings'
+Cross-examined on Tuesday he was asked why he had claimed £27,000 to pay an assistant whose salary was £12,000.